 One of the biggest Ebola outbreaks in history is threatening thousands of people – and could intensify at any moment.
 We have launched the Ebola Outbreak Appeal.

-Over 2,200 cases have been confirmed in two eastern provinces of the Democratic Republic of Congo (DRC).
+Over 2,600 cases of the deadly disease are confirmed with over 1,700 lives lost in the second-worst outbreak of Ebola on record in two eastern provinces of the Democratic Republic of Congo (DRC).
 Here, health infrastructure is already weak and many people lack sanitation and clean water.

 Health teams are working bravely to protect their communities, but they need help.
 Ebola can be stopped, and a fast response is crucial: a previous epidemic in May 2018 was quickly brought under control.